-Want to do something different for date night?
-Houston has many options at the ready.
-Saunter through a garden, stroll through a gallery, or see a movie on a rooftop: you can do it all in Houston.
-Consult this list of date ideas of fun, cheap, zany, and or romantic things to do in Houston.
+If you need inspiration for unique date night ideas Houston has many options at the ready.
+Saunter through a garden, stroll through a gallery, or see a movie on a rooftop: you can do it all in Space City.
+Consult this list of Houston date ideas of fun, cheap, zany, and or romantic things to do in Houston.

 1. Experience an Enchanting Candlelight Concert